-In April 2019, Will and I embarked on one of our most memorable adventures to date; a luxury Northern Territory Road Trip from Darwin to Uluru and onwards to Kings Canyon.
+In April 2019, Will and I embarked on a luxury Northern Territory Road Trip, one of our most memorable adventures to date.
+We explored Darwin to Uluru and onwards to Kings Canyon.
 16 days, 2,700 kilometres (1,677 miles), limited phone reception and what felt like limitless time, a massive luxury in itself!

 ‘There’s time enough for everything in the Never-Never’Jeannie Aeneas-Gunn, We of the Never-Never